-Total number of students and community members that On Stage has visited and exposed to local theater: 3,987
+Total number of students and community members On Stage has visited and exposed to local theater: 6,600

-Total number of students and community members that have paid to see the show before or after our discussions: 1,224
+Total number of students and community members who have paid to see the show before or after our discussions: 1,900+

-31% of the students and community members we have visited saw the play that we discussed.
+29% of the students and community members we visited saw the play that was discussed.